-- (1) Subject to this section, the articles of a private company shall limit the number of its members to a specified number, being a number not more than fifty. - (2) The regulations may provide that the articles of an unlimited company may, subject to any specified conditions, limit the number of its members to a number larger than fifty. - (3) The articles of a private company shall not impose any restriction on the transferability of shares after they have been issued unless all the shareholders have agreed in writing. - (4) For the purposes of subsection (1)- - (a) joint holders of shares are counted as one person; and - (b) a member is not counted if he is in the employment of the company or of a related body corporate, or if he was a member while previously in the employment of the company or a related body corporate and has been a member continuously since that time. - (5) If a private company- - (a) has more members than permitted by its articles; or the Registrar may give notice to the company requiring the company to give reasons why the company should not be converted into a public company.
+- (1) Subject to this section, the articles of a private company shall limit the number of its members to a specified number, being a number not more than fifty. - (2) The regulations may provide that the articles of an unlimited company may, subject to any specified conditions, limit the number of its members to a number larger than fifty. - (3) The articles of a private company shall not impose any restriction on the transferability of shares after they have been issued unless all the shareholders have agreed in writing. - (4) For the purposes of subsection (1)- - (a) joint holders of shares are counted as one person; and - (b) a member is not counted if he is in the employment of the company or of a related body corporate, or if he was a member while previously in the employment of the company or a related body corporate and has been a member continuously since that time. - (5) If a private company- - (a) has more members than permitted by its articles; or - (b) invites the public to acquire shares or debentures in the company in contravention of section one hundred and twenty-two;

+the Registrar may give notice to the company requiring the company to give reasons why the company should not be converted into a public company.